THE LOOK OF THE FUTURE - FLYING CARS

 1959 Cadillac Cyclone

-Though they may have started it all, the designers at GM probably felt left out of the concept car race.
-Even the folks at Chrysler had the 1956 Oldsmobile Golden Rocket, a pocket-sized version of the more standard land yachts, adhering to the formula with the exception of substituting a tiny center fin on the rear.
+Though they may have started it all, the designers at GM probably felt left out of the concept car race, although they had come out with the 1956 Oldsmobile Golden Rocket, a pocket-sized version of the more standard land yachts, adhering to the formula with the exception of substituting a tiny center fin on the rear.
 Though the 1959 Cadillac Eldorado Biarritz made it into production with tail fins near the size of the Rocatomic and side panels that tapered to circular rear lights that evoked the rocket form, the one thing it lacked for perfection was nose cones.
-Harley Earl, who is always referred to as the legendary GM designer Harley Earl, gave a company a present just before he retired with the Cyclone.
+Harley Earl, who is always referred to as "the legendary GM designer Harley Earl", gave a company a present just before he retired: the Cyclone.
 The bubbletop could be removed for summer driving but the nose cones were forever.

 1956 SF Magazine